saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ## Inventory Migration Guide

-???+ abstract "Summary for people who don't like reading a lot of text"
+???+abstract "Summary for people who don't like reading a lot of text"

     -   Variables that previously applied to all instances of a role (e.g. `sonarr_docker_image`) now only apply to the instance with the exact name (e.g. `sonarr`).